How to Manage Project Assumptions

 • Scheduling when assumptions are to be validated and reviewed throughout the life of the project.

-• After a project ends, assumptions may need to be reviewed as they could negatively impact the post-project benefits realization process.
+• After a project ends, assumptions may need to be reviewed as they could negatively impact the realization of post-project benefits.

 The Danger with Assumptions